 Benchmarks

 AionDB includes local benchmark harnesses under benchmarks/.
-They are intended to make performance claims reproducible and tied to a specific commit, dataset, and machine.
+They make performance work reproducible and tied to a specific commit, dataset, and machine.

 Available harnesses